jimmyhaitao/Adidas-facial-detection/README.md

 ## Adidas
 When purchasing sneakers on Adidas website, especially Yeezy Boost, bots always beat humans.
 Now, the "Recaptcha" system can be broke by bots easily.
-By using this API, it forces people to take a picture in front of the computer to identify the human identity, which bots can't do unless it has a face just like human.
+By using this API, it allows people to take a picture in front of the computer to identify the human identity, which bots can't do unless it has a face just like human.

 ## Webpage